Wakuda's Sellers Policy

 Art and history can be provocative, emotional and divisive.
 There are some topics on which we may never reach a consensus as a community, and that is okay.
 In the words of Joyce Carol Oates, ‘art should not be comforting; for comfort, we have mass entertainment and one another.
 Art should provoke, disturb, arouse our emotions, expand our sympathies in directions we may not anticipate and may not even wish.’

-- Alcohol, Tobacco, Drugs, Drug Paraphernalia, and Medical Drugs
+- Tobacco, Drugs, Drug Paraphernalia, and Medical Drugs

-Alcohol and drugs are prohibited on Wakuda.
+Drugs are prohibited on Wakuda.
 These substances face serious legal restrictions and in many cases are considered controlled substances under applicable law.
-Our policy also applies to other substances that have or are claimed to have an intoxicating or healing effect.
-Possible legal restrictions aside, these substances are not in the spirit of Wakuda.

 The following are examples of items that may not be sold on Wakuda: